YUTA-fywoo/chatgpt-web-workers/README.md

 [简体中文](README.zh-CN.md) · [Skill instructions](skills/chatgpt-web-workers/SKILL.md) · [Releases](https://github.com/YUTA-fywoo/chatgpt-web-workers/releases) · [MIT license](LICENSE)

-A Codex desktop skill designed around an **Astra host coordinating 1–6 ordinary ChatGPT chats at Sol Extra High (`xhigh` / 极高)**.
+A Codex desktop skill designed to **save Astra/Codex host allowance by delegating substantial work and cutting avoidable overhead**.
+An **Astra host coordinates 1–6 ordinary ChatGPT chats at Sol Extra High (`xhigh` / 极高)**.
 Workers research, analyze, draft, calculate, or propose code; the host integrates complete results and delivers the final outcome.

-**No additional MCP server or API key setup.** It uses the desktop app's existing in-app browser and built-in conversation tools.
-Those capabilities and a signed-in ChatGPT account are required; this repository does not supply them.
+**No additional MCP server or API key setup.** Use the desktop app's existing in-app browser and built-in conversation tools with your signed-in ChatGPT account.

 ## Why use it?